 Iverson says he expects to see the accounts become very popular in the U.S., just as they were in South Africa.
 “There are cultural differences, but in terms of how much we like to gamble, we’re just like everybody else in the world,” he says.
 “We love to gamble.”

 The attractiveness of PLS accounts is tied to the idea of a “poverty trap,” Iverson says.
 For the impoverished, tiny incremental interest payments are not going to make a dent in their debt.
-“They need a bigger chunk of money and they’re actually willing to give up the sure thing to have a chance at the bigger chunk of money,” he says.
+“They need a bigger chunk of money and they’re actually willing to give up the sure thing [of interest] to have a chance at the bigger chunk of money,” he says.
 “And, if they don’t get it, they’re really not that much worse off.”

 Benefits of PLS